 That has yet to be determined, and maybe I'll never know (maybe so I could write this post?)…but it's something I plan to not really question or take for granted.

-I learned a valuable invaluable lesson today, about being PRESENT.
+valuable invaluable lesson today, about being PRESENT.
 It's interesting because this subject has been on the minds of me and my husband for some time.
 What I mean by being present, is to be

 To not just physically be there, but to really BE there.
 Soaking it all in.
 Participating.
 Adding to whatever it is.
 Enjoying.
 Not just being around, but being…present.

 Today we went to the pool, like we do almost every single day.
 There is a nice, private pool in my new neighborhood that is 3 houses up from ours.
 I load my 11 month old girl and 2 year old son in the ol' plastic Red Flyer wagon (the one with cup holders. we don't mess around.), grab the Ikea bag filled with towels and snacks, pile the floaties on top of the kids, and head to the pool.